expo/expo/docs/versions/v30.0.0/sdk/map-view.md

 ## Deploying Google Maps to ExpoKit for iOS

-If you want to add MapView with Google Maps to an [ExpoKit](../expokit) (detached) project on iOS, you may need to manually provide a key by calling:
+If you want to add MapView with Google Maps to an [ExpoKit](../expokit) (ejected) project on iOS, you may need to manually provide a key by calling:

 ```
 [GMSServices provideApiKey:@"your api key"]
 ```

 Alternatively, you can provide the `GMSApiKey` key in your app's `Info.plist` and ExpoKit will pick it up automatically.
-If you detached after already configuring Google Maps, the detach step may have already provided this for you.
+If you ejected after already configuring Google Maps, the eject step may have already provided this for you.